edilauxillea/Customer-Segmentation/README.md

 # Evaluation
 Evaluating the quality of customer segmentation is important to assess the effectiveness of the clustering algorithm.
 There are several metrics you can use to evaluate the results, such as:

-Within-cluster sum of squares (WCSS)
+- Within-cluster sum of squares (WCSS)
-Silhouette coefficient
+- Silhouette coefficient
-Dunn index
+- Dunn index
-Davies-Bouldin index
+- Davies-Bouldin index
 Choose one or more evaluation metrics suitable for your specific problem and calculate them using the cluster assignments obtained from the K-Means algorithm.

-For more information on evaluation metrics and how to calculate them, refer to the evaluation.md file in this repository.

 # Results
 After evaluating the segmentation results, you can analyze and interpret the clusters to gain insights into your customer base.
 Visualizations such as pie charts, scatter plots, bar charts, or heatmaps can help in understanding the characteristics of each cluster.
 Document the key findings, patterns, or trends observed in each cluster.
 This information can be used to develop targeted marketing strategies, personalize customer experiences, or make informed business decisions.